 Transurethral resection of the prostate (TURP) is surgery that removes some tissue from inside the prostate gland.
 It is done to treat prostate enlargement (called benign prostatic hyperplasia, or BPH).

 A doctor inserts a special instrument through the urethra to remove part of the inside of the prostate.
-The procedure is performed under general anesthesia.
+The procedure is done under general anesthesia.

-TURP is not as common as it once was.
-Medications are now available that are very effective for relieving symptoms of prostate enlargement.
+TURP is not as common as it was in the past.
+Medicines are now available that are very effective for relieving symptoms of prostate enlargement.
 Most men who have an enlarged prostate do not need surgery.

 WebMD Medical Reference from Healthwise